stv0g/gose/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/stv0g/gose?style=flat-square)
 [![Go Reference](https://pkg.go.dev/badge/github.com/stv0g/gose.svg)](https://pkg.go.dev/github.com/stv0g/gose)

-GoSƐ is a modern file-uploader focusing on scalability and simplicity.
-It only depends on a S3 storage backend and hence scales horizontally without the need for additional databases or caches.
-Files a divided into equally sized chunk which are hashed with a MD5 digest on the client-side before they will be uploaded.
-This enables GoSƐ to skip uploading files or part of files which already have been uploaded before.
+GoSƐ is a modern and scalable file-uploader focusing on scalability and simplicity.
+It is a little hobby project I’ve been working on over the last weekends.

+The only requirement for GoSƐ is a S3 storage backend which allows to it to scale horizontally without the need for additional databases or caches.
+Uploaded files a divided into equally sized chunks which are hashed with a MD5 digest in the browser for upload.
+This allows GoSƐ to skip chunks which already exist.
+Seamless resumption of interrupted uploads and storage savings are the consequence.

 And either way both upload and downloads are always directed directly at the S3 server so GoSƐ only sees a few small HTTP requests instead of the bulk of the data.
 Behind the scenes, GoSƐ uses many of the more advanced S3 features like [Multi-part Uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) and [Pre-signed Requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) to make this happen.

+Users have a few options to select between multiple pre-configured S3 buckets/servers or enable browser & mail notifications about completed uploads.
+A customisable retention / expiration time for each upload is also selectable by the user and implemented by [S3 life-cycle policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html).
+Optionally, users can also opt-in to use an external service to shorten the URL of the uploaded file.

+Currently a single concurrent upload of a single file is supported.
+Users can observe the progress via a table of details statistics, a progress-bar and a chart showing the current transfer speed.

-GoSƐ aims at keeping its deployment simple and by bundling both front end backend components in a single binary and Docker image.
-GoSƐ has been tested with AWS S3, Ceph's RadosGW and Minio.
+GoSƐ aims at keeping its deployment simple and by bundling both front- & backend components in a single binary or Docker image.
+GoSƐ has been tested with AWS S3, Ceph’s RadosGW and Minio.
 Pre-built binaries and Docker images of GoSƐ are available for all major operating systems and architectures at the [release page](https://github.com/stv0g/gose/releases).

+GoSƐ is open-source software licensed under the Apache 2.0 license.

+Check our my [blog article](https://noteblok.net/2022/04/03/gos%c9%9b-a-terascale-file-uploader/) for more background info.

 ## Features